cboyda/LighthouseLabs/Project-Tableau/README.md

 ## Future Goals
 (what would you do if you had more time?)
-* create a much more interactive dashboard, but ensure collected data shares similar columns to leverage shared filters
+* create a much more interactive dashboards/animation/timelines, but ensure collected data shares similar columns to leverage shared filters